Halo Engagement Rings

 Tips For Buying A Halo Engagement Ring

-Pavé or Non-Pavé? — One of the main decisions you’ll have to make is whether you want the small diamonds on her halo ring to encircle just the center diamond or to encircle the band as well—the pavé style.
+Pavé or Non-Pavé? — One of the main decisions you’ll have to make is whether you want the small diamonds on your halo ring to encircle just the center diamond or to encircle the band as well—the pavé style.
 If you think your lady will want a minimalist look for her diamond engagement ring, forget the pavé.
 If she’s interested in more glimmer, pavé is the way to go.

 Center Stage — Because of the way the smaller diamonds encircle the larger diamond, halo diamond engagement rings make the center stone look huge.
 And, because you’re adding a lot of smaller diamonds, you’re increasing the ring’s carat weight without significantly raising the overall price; smaller diamonds are far less expensive than a single diamond of the same weight.

-Shine On, Pretty Diamond — If you have a less-than-sparkling diamond, or if you have a flawless diamond that you want to highlight, a halo ring setting will up the glitter factor.
+Shine On, Pretty Diamond — If you have a less-than-sparkling diamond, or if you have a flawless diamond that you want to highlight, a halo setting will up the glitter factor.
 Regardless of stone quality, adding tiny, light-catching diamonds will definitely make your love shine even more.

 To Trend Or Not To Trend — Halos are one of the most popular diamond ring settings in existence right now.
 While they are a trend, this trend is becoming a movement that won’t stop being gorgeous in a decade.
 Your loved one will always have a fond memory of the era in which the love of her life proposed.